electron/electron/docs/api/power-save-blocker.md

 # powerSaveBlocker

-The `powerSaveBlocker` module is used to block the system from entering low-power (sleep) mode and thus allowing the app to keep the system and screen active.
+Block the system from entering low-power (sleep) mode.

 For example: